evgeny29/test0313/README.md

 The submit button shall validate the entries and log the show & region selected.

-Commit your work to git repository as you progress.
+Please fork the git repository to progress and commit your work.
+Then push back your changes and request a Pull Request or give provide us with your fork(-ed) repo.
 We should be able to checkout the git repo and get the webapp running after configuring a web server top point to that resource.

 *Bonus work 1:* Make the show and region dependent of one another by applying the 'show_regions' rules, so that only a subset of the regions are available for each show.
 This piece is optional but bonus point will be added for its completion.